Turkey to send second drillship to East Med | Kathimerini

 Online

-At the same time he announced that Turkey made a small gas discovery in a sea area some 50 kilometers from Istanbul.
+At the same time he announced that Turkey made a small gas discovery in a sea area off Eastern Thrace some 50 kilometers from Istanbul.